Brucellosis (Bacterial infection caused by the Brucella canis species) in Dogs

 Causes

 The bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease. can also be spread through contaminatedContaminated describes something that has been polluted by harmful microorganisms, chemicals, or other dangerous substances.
 In veterinary medicine, this can affect food, water, toys, or the environment. materials such as food, water, or kennel environments.
-However, indirect transmission via these routes is less common.
+However, indirect transmission through these routes is less common.
 Brucellosis can also be transmitted through transfusion of infected blood.
 The bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease. enter the dog’s body and spread through the blood to various organs and tissues, including the spleen, lymph nodes, and reproductive organs.

-Susceptibility to infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. can be influenced by factors such as age, sex, and the dog’s general health.
-Young and immunocompromised dogs are often more susceptible to infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
+Susceptibility to an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. can be influenced by factors such as age, sex, and the dog’s general health.
+Young and immunocompromised dogs are often more susceptible to an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
 StressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. and poor housing conditions can also increase the risk of the disease.

 Symptoms